theory/sqljson/README.md

 ===========================

 The source for the [Go SQL/JSON Path Playground], a stateless single-page web site for experimenting with the [Go SQL/JSON Path] package.
-Compiled via [Go WebAssembly] into a ca. 4.5 MB (1.3 MB compressed) [Wasm] file and loaded directly into the page.
+Compiled via [TinyGo] into a ca. 930 K (350 K compressed) [Wasm] file and loaded directly into the page.
 All functionality implemented in JavaScript and Go, [Go JSONPath Playground], [Goldmark Playground] and [serde_json_path Sandbox].

 Usage
 -----